kyomaru660-design/KBD_OUTLET/README.md

 # KBD_OUTLET
-A lightweight python daemon for hyprland to make a macro keyboard
+A lightweight python daemon for hyprland to make a macro keyboard I recommend saving to ~/.local/share/kbd-outlet since thats the default for launching the keybind.conf This project was originally made specifically for a redragon k630, which is a 60% keyboard, so some keys may not be mapped.

 # kbd-outlet

 A lightweight, event-driven Linux daemon to transform a secondary keyboard into a dedicated macro matrix.